aidantr/fuzzy-gfe/README.md

 # Replication package for Lewis, Melcangi, Pilossoph, and Toner-Rodgers (2022)

 This repository contains code to replicate the results of  "Approximating Grouped Fixed Effects Estimation via Fuzzy Clustering Regression."
-The paper is available [put link here].
+The paper is available [put link to someone's website here].
 All files are written in Matlab.

 ## Required Matlab toolboxes